msei/eh_template/README.md

 **Warning** I take no responsibility for this code and possible damages from it.
 Please verify for yourself if it does what you expect.
 Also I have not had access to the hardware yet though this might change soon.
 If you find bugs, do not keep them to yourself.
 Please raise an issue and send a pull request if you find some way to improve things.

 ## Prerequisits
 This template is built on [platformIO](https://platformio.org/).
-So I suggest you install it on an [IDE that supports it](https://platformio.org/platformio-ide) to get code completion and other nice features.
+So I suggest you install it on an [IDE that supports it](https://platformio.org/platformio-ide) to get code completion and some other nice features.
 Then use git or the version control feature of vsCode to clone the template repository from github.
 ```sh
 $ git clone https://github.com/msei/eh_template
 ```
 or in vsCode use the hotkey
-Ctrl+Shift+p --> Git: clone --> https://github.com/msei/eh_template
+Ctrl+Shift+p --> Git: clone --> https://github.com/msei/eh_template.git

 ## Configuration
 Open the cloned directory in your IDE.
 In vsCode it should be detected as a platformIO project.